l0wc0ster/blog/ad_tricks.md

 ![Image](/img/ad_tricks/winrm.png)

 It is very common for administrators to set up network-level protection for Brute Force attacks on SMB, LDAP, WINRM, HTTP services, and so on.
-However, it is often forgotten to limit the number of Kerberos requests.
+However, it is often forgotten to limit the number of requests to Kerberos service.
 To brute force passwords for domain users you can generate a list of NTLM hashes and use the getTGT.py utility from the Impacket set.
 In this case, the brute-force attack will target a TGT ticket request with an encrypted timestamp using Kerberos Pre-Authentication.
 This short script will help you iterate through the TGT:

 ```